tdossett/vue-graphql/README.md

 [Node, Express, PostgreSQL, Vue 2 and GraphQL CRUD Web App](https://morioh.com/p/8a84a1678ad7/).
 Addtional modifications were made from tutorial for configuration of project layout and structure.

+A query language for your API
+GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

 ## GraphQL Video
 See [How to GraphQL](https://www.howtographql.com/basics/3-big-picture/).